MPC-SoK/frameworks/motion/README.md

 To build your example, add it to `MOTION/src/examples/CMakeLists.txt` and re-run `make` in the `MOTION/<build>` directory.

 For an overview of the classes and their connections in MOTION, check out the [online doxygen documentation](https://motion-documentation.github.io).
-Also, we are actively working on a developer guide that will contain more implementation guidelines and details about MOTION.
-It will soon be available [here](https://motion-documentation.github.io/motiondevguide.pdf).